Move SQL Statements to Production in Confluent Cloud for Apache Flink

 When moving your Flink SQL statements to production, it’s crucial to validate your watermark strategy.
 Watermarks in Flink track the progress of event time and provide a way to trigger time-based operations.

 Confluent Cloud for Apache Flink provides a default watermark strategy for all tables, whether they’re created automatically from a Kafka topic or from a CREATE TABLE statement.
 The default watermark strategy is applied on the $rowtime system column, which is mapped to the associated timestamp of a Kafka record.
-Watermarks for this default strategy are calculated per Kafka partition, and at least 250 events are required per partition.
+Watermarks for this default strategy are calculated per Kafka partition, using a fixed out-of-orderness tolerance of 180 milliseconds.
+No minimum record count is required.

 Here are some situations when you need to define your own custom watermark strategy: